Aging health dynamics cross a tipping point near age 75: Discussion

-The ``rectangular''\cite{Seals2016-vn} structure of the nullcline with a long healthy period, followed by rapid decline, delineates an optimal health trajectory \cite{Seals2016-vn,Kennedy2004-tn}.
-While decreasing $\Delta_f$ will improve robustness and resilience, it will also extend the decline period.
-An example of this would be treating a single chronic disease by glucose monitoring of diabetes, which does not prevent onset of other age-related diseases.
-Since there are hundreds of age-related diseases\cite{Katzir2021-nt}, the impact of treating any one of these conditions will be limited without a means of treating the shared, underlying age-related mechanisms.
-Indeed, most Medicare recipients have 3 or more chronic conditions\cite{Fabbri2015-vd}.
-This is why contemporary frailty management seeks to directly build robustness and resilience earlier\cite{Kim2024-wx}, and could explain why the FI tends to be a better predictor of heart disease than traditional measures such as the Framingham risk score \cite{Farooqi2020-rk,Wallace2014-fa} (since the FI is sensitive to robustness and resilience).
-Interventions that target $\Delta_f$ are sub-optimal since they act to extend the decline period.
-Better would be interventions that target baseline damage and repair, $\Delta_0$, or aging rate, $\Delta_t$, since either would delay the tipping point to older ages.
 Stratifying by sex permitted us to explore the effects of different parameterizations since males are known to live shorter but healthier (lower FI) lives than females \cite{Hubbard2015-tq}.
 Males showed better initial robustness and resilience (smaller $\Delta_0$), higher health sensitivity, $\Delta_f$, and faster aging rate, $\Delta_t$.
 The smaller $\Delta_0$ delays decline whereas the higher $\Delta_f$ and $\Delta_t$ steepens and hastens decline, respectively.
 The net effect was that young males had a lower nullcline than young females, keeping their FI low.
 At older ages the nullclines crossed and males had a higher nullcline causing the FI to grow faster.
 Importantly, males also had higher mortality rates: both at baseline and with increasing FI, explaining why they died younger.
 These observations are consistent with known sex differences \cite{Hubbard2015-tq}.
 While the sharper decline experienced by males is desirous in terms of health-span,\cite{Seals2016-vn, Kennedy2004-tn} it comes at the cost of a shorter life.